 In all of these cases, the bond issuer promises to pay you interest on your money.
 At some point in the future, on the maturity date, you are promised the return of the par value of the bond itself.
 In most cases, certainly in the case of a traditional tax-free municipal bond, this is equal to the amount of money you originally lent the issuer.

 For many investors, knowing this simple fact—that you are going to get your money back at a specific point in the future as long as the bond issuer doesn't default—makes holding tax-free municipal bonds easier psychologically and emotionally.

-There are some retired investors sitting on seven-figure portfolios stuffed with municipal bonds, who don't mind the fluctuations in the price but who can't stomach the idea of holding any stocks, no matter how high quality, how profitable, or how well-diversified, even knowing that over long periods of time, stocks absolutely trounce bonds in the return department.
+There are some retired investors sitting on seven-figure portfolios stuffed with municipal bonds, who don't mind the fluctuations in the price but can't stomach the idea of holding any stocks, no matter how high-quality, how profitable, or how well-diversified, even knowing that in the long term, stocks absolutely trounce bonds in the return department.